splunk/observability-workshop/docs/module6/hotrod.md

     ```

 ---

 ### 3. Viewing the Hot R.O.D. application in your browser
+(If you are using an EC2 instance, please skip to the next section [Generate Traffic](https://signalfx.github.io/app-dev-workshop/module6/hotrod/#4-generate-some-traffic-to-the-application-using-apache-benchmark)).

 In order to view the application in your web browser we need to find the LoadBalancer IP address and the port the application is listening on.

 === "Input"